bluelhf/ChatCat/README.md

 - chatcat.mutes.mute   - Allows muting of players
 - chatcat.mutes.unmute - Allows unmuting of players.
 - chatcat.format       - Allows formatting of messages (&c and &k, for example)
+- chatcat.nick         - Allows a player to /nick themselves
+- chatcat.nick.other   - Allows a player to /nick other players

 ### Configuration